oracle-livelabs/database/hitchhikers-guide-upgrade-to-23ai/10-upg-cdb-flashback/upg-cdb-flashback.md

 ## Introduction

 In this lab, you will upgrade an entire CDB including PDBs from Oracle Database 19c to 23ai.
 Then, you will practice a rollback and the restoration option in AutoUpgrade.
-This uses Flashback Database to get to our starting point.
+This uses Flashback Database to get the database back to the starting point.

 Estimated Time: 35 minutes